Updated: 2 days ago

 You may have heard of the 50/30/20 budget.
 It's pretty simple: of your total income, you get to use 50% on your needs (food, housing, utilities, transportation, minimum debt payments), 30% on wants (everything else), and 20% on savings (retirement accounts, emergency account).

-I'm not going to argue that it's entirely off-base or a bad starting place, although serious savers often scoff at this method.
+I'm not going to argue that it's a bad strategy or at least starting place, although serious savers often scoff at this method.
 There are some cases where this method may be right for you.

 However, this may be wrong for you if...